CanOSpam/UntitledTugOfWarGame/README.md

 # UntitledTugOfWarGame

-This is for the Skybox CPP levelup.
+A simple local two player tug of war RTS.

-The intention is to create a two player vs. tug of war RTS that takes place on one screen and one keyboard.
-While also allowing the possibility of future extension to AI opponents and even networked gameplay.
+Full credit: Placeholder art is from the Root board game.